What is skin cancer?

 How common is skin cancer?

-Skin cancer is the most common cancer in the UK, with more than 400,000 new cases diagnosed each year.
-Approximately 16,000 new cases of melanoma are diagnosed each year in the UK.
-One in 54 people in the UK will develop malignant melanoma at some point in their lifetime according to Cancer Research UK.
+Skin cancer is the most common cancer in the UK, with more than 150,000 new cases diagnosed each year.
+Approximately 16,700 new cases of melanoma are diagnosed each year.
+One in 41 UK females and 1 in 35 UK males will be diagnosed with melanoma at some point in their lifetime, according to Cancer Research UK.

 Who is at risk of getting skin cancer?

 People with type 1 skin are most at risk of getting skin cancer.
-A person with Type 1 skin is someone who has a pale complexion, always burns if they are exposed to sunlight.
-A person with type 1 skin is likely to include people with blonde or reddish hair, blue or green eyes.
+A person with Type 1 skin is someone who has a pale complexion and always burns if they are exposed to sunlight.
+A person with type 1 skin will likely include people with blonde or reddish hair and blue or green eyes.

 It is important to note that skin cancer is not limited to people with fair skin.
-Anyone who is routinely exposed to the sun is particularly at risk of getting skin cancer.
+Anyone routinely exposed to the sun is particularly at risk of skin cancer.

 How do I know if I have skin cancer or not?

-It is important to proactively manage your skin health by performing a self examination of your skin from time to time, as early detection of skin cancer materially improves survival rates.
+It is important to proactively manage your skin health by self-examining your skin from time to time, as early detection of skin cancer materially improves survival rates.
 Knowing your own skin will allow you to monitor changes over time.

-If you have a type 1 skin profile, there is a history of skin cancer in your family or you yourself have had issues in the past you should get a skin cancer check every 12-18 months.
+If you have a type 1 skin profile, there is a history of skin cancer in your family, or you have had issues in the past, you should get a skin cancer check every 12-18 months.
 Anyone else should look to have a routine skin cancer check every 24 months or so.

 However, irrespective of your skin type or how regularly you are exposed to the sun if you have a specific concern about your skin you should arrange to see a medical professional as soon as you can.